holorum/USSLongIslandBot/readme.md

 `cron.py` is to be run every so often so it creates and updates `games.json` from which the bot recommends the games.
 You should make a cronjob out of it or just run it manually every once in a while.

+#### Ignorable files
+There are files that should be ignored namely "games.json", and "opted".
+"opted" is a file where the bot stores the Discord members user ID's who are registered for some processes and modifying the file can brake the process and the bot won't raise a warning or an error.
+"games.json" is a file where the steam app ID's come from it is created with a GET request from the steam api, the bot uses a random app ID from the file then with a GET request from the steam store provides a URL that the bot will then send.

 ### End
 Currently this is all you need to run your own USS Long Island Bot like bot.